Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Use passphrases, not biometric unlock features such as fingerprints
 * Use cash whenever possible, not a credit card or electronic payment system
 * Switch your default search provider to a Google-alternative
-* Uninstall the Facebook app and use the mobile web version
+* Uninstall the Facebook/Twitter/etc. apps and use the mobile web versions of these sites

 # Organizers & journalists vs. Random Assholes